deklica/repo.dexe/zips/script.module.accountmgr/README.md

     <li>WARNING!
 Use only to restore system to default settings.</li>
     <li>Open Account Manager and Navigate to the ‘Advanced’ category.
     <li>Select ‘Restore Default Settings'</li>
-    <li>This action will delete all your saved data, revoke all add-ons and reset all supported add-ons back to default.</li><br>
+    <li>This action will revoke all services, reset all add-on settings back to default, and delete all your saved data</li>
 </ul>